freenas/freenas-docs/userguide/install.rst

    Storage Settings of the Virtual Machine

-Click the "Add Attachment" button, select "Add Hard Disk" from the pop-up menu, then click the "Create New Disk" button.
-This launches the Create New Virtual Hard Drive Wizard (seen in :numref:`Figure %s <vb_virt_drive_fig>` and
+Click the :guilabel:`Add Attachment` button, select :guilabel:`Add Hard Disk` from the pop-up menu, then click the :guilabel:`Create New Disk` button.
+This launches the Create New Virtual Hard Drive Wizard (seen in
+:numref:`Figure %s <vb_virt_drive_fig>`
+and
 :numref:`%s <vb_virt_type_fig>`).